Gerd Althoff: Memberships

-Recognition

-In 1997 Althoff became director of the Münster Institute of Early Middle Ages Research.
-In 2004 or 2005 he received the University of Münster Research prize, worth €30,000, in recognition of the many academic research-related activities he had instigated and organised.

 Research focus

 Althoff's principal research themes include the modalities of medieval state structures, conflict management and resolution in the Middle Ages, the forms and frameworks governing public communication (so-called "symbolic communication") and networking within and between groups in the medieval period.
 Many of his essays on these themes, produced since the 1980s, have been gathered together and published in two volumes (Note: * 1997: "Spielregeln der Politik im Mittelalter.
 Kommunikation in Frieden und Fehde" and 2003: "Inszenierte Herrschaft.
 Geschichtsschreibung und politisches Handeln im Mittelalter".)
 Many of his studies on the Ottonian and Salian periods have become standard works for scholars, along with Althoff's publications on the power of ritual and his biographical pieces on relatives, friends and collaborators of the dynasts.
-A particularly fruitful exchange took place between Althoff and his Münster colleague Hagen Keller on the subject of Ottonian historiography in respect of group behaviour and the nature of the Ottonian "state".
-In 1985 the two historians teamed up to produce a double biography of the first two Ottonian rulers, Henry I and Otto I. They were able to show that Henry had secured his rule with friendship-based political alliances (amicitiae).
+A particularly fruitful exchange took place between Althoff and his University of Münster colleague Hagen Keller on the subject of Ottonian historiography in respect of group behaviour and the nature of the Ottonian "state".
+In 1985, the two historians teamed up to produce a double biography of the first two Ottonian rulers, Henry I and Otto I. They were able to show that Henry had secured his rule with friendship-based political alliances (amicitiae).
 In a departure from the traditional view, Althoff and Keller interpreted Henry's rejection of an episcopal anointment not as a provocative anti-church move intended to rile the bishops, but as a sign that he preferred to consolidate his royal rule through a more collaborative approach.
 This contrasted strikingly with the accepted nineteenth century interpretations which had anachronistically imputed to tenth century kingship a strong and powerfully assertive exercise of "royal prerogative" constantly seeking to prevail over a permanently truculent nobility.
-For Althoff and Keller Henry I and Otto I were not symbolic precursors of Germany's later power and grandeur, but distant representatives of an archaic society, firmly rooted not in subsequent developments but in its own past.
+For Althoff and Keller, Henry I and Otto I were not symbolic precursors of Germany's later power and grandeur, but distant representatives of an archaic society, firmly rooted not in subsequent developments but in its own past.
 In 1996 Althoff added a biography of Otto III and in 2006 another, this time of the Salian, "Canossa pilgrim" Henry IV.
 Both books have entered the historical canon as standard works.